Cynthia is a biologist, naturalist, nature photographer and wildlife artist

 While pursuing the career of Naturalist, Cynthia discovered Photography, which later became a core part of her life and an essential tool to transmit her knowledge and values of the natural world.
 She particularly specialized in macrophotography and her most outstanding portraits are on arthropods.

 Many years now devoting herself to Conservation Projects, Cynthia worked for more than eleven years at the Argentine Museum of Natural Sciences ‘Bernardino Rivadavia’.
 Now She is working at Darwinion Botanical Institute.
-She is also attending an arts workshop to continue improving her painting technique while teaching photography lessons and practicing sports as a hobby.
+She is teaching photography lessons and practicing sports as a hobby.
 A reading fan, she is also impassioned with biological evolution and Neurosciences.

 In September 2017 she published his first book “The world of the small: an approach to the universe of arthropods from an artistic, visual and evolutionary perspective”